 Blog #96~ Best Buddies Program

 Spring is in the air!
 I scrolled the Facebook wall over the weekend admiring all the beautiful gals dolled up in their prom dresses and the young men looking so handsome in tuxedos.
 It’s a rite of passage for high school students, but one that my son Nick never had a chance to experience.
 Nick has Down syndrome and autism and the prom just wasn’t in the cards for him.
-I don’t write this to get sympathy, but to draw attention to a program called *Best Buddies.
+But enter this awesome program called *Best Buddies.

 Students like Nick who have intellectual and developmental disabilities are often isolated and left out of traditional school activities.
 That’s where the Best Buddies program comes in.